prohippo/pyelly/README.txt

 of individual Python source files can be generated as needed with the Python pydoc utility.

-At present, PyElly consists of 58 Python modules comprising about 16 thousand lines of source code.
-There are also various definition files to support basic English-language capabilities and various sample applications, including
+At present, PyElly consists of 62 Python modules comprising about fifteen thousand lines of source code.
+There are also various definition files to support basic various language processing capabilities in  sample applications, including

 * indexing - remove stopwords and get stems for content words from raw